What is environmental justice?

 - Cleaning up contaminated lands around the state that pose risks to people’s health, many of which exist in low-income and minority communities

-- Creating opportunities for citizens to share their comments and concerns directly with the Oregon Environmental Quality Commission when they hold meetings around the state
+- Creating opportunities for people to share their comments and concerns directly with the Oregon Environmental Quality Commission when they hold meetings around the state

 To augment these efforts, DEQ is now:

-- Working to enhance public participation in the agency’s actions and ensure the involvement of people who may be affected, as directed by Senate Bill 420 passed by the 2007 Legislature.
+- Working to enhance public participation in the agency’s actions and ensure the meaningful involvement of people who may be affected by these decisions, as directed by Senate Bill 420 passed by the 2007 Oregon Legislature